syntasso/workshop/enhancing-a-promise/README.md

 <br/>
 <hr/>

-### Summary: done!
+### Summary

+Your platform has a new Promise.
+Your users have access to a new service from the Promise.
+Your finance team has the ability to track service usage.
+Well done!

+To recap the steps we took:
-1. ✅&nbsp;&nbsp;~~Get a base Promise~~
+1. ✅&nbsp;&nbsp; Get a base Promise
-1. ✅&nbsp;&nbsp;~~Change it so that _the user who wants an instance_ knows they need to include their `costCentre` name when they make their request to the platform~~
+1. ✅&nbsp;&nbsp;Change it so that _the user who wants an instance_ knows they need to include their `costCentre` name when they make their request to the platform
-1. ✅&nbsp;&nbsp;~~Change it so that _the worker cluster_ Operator that creates the instance knows to apply our new `costCentre` label `costCentre`~~
+1. ✅&nbsp;&nbsp;Change it so that _the worker cluster_ Operator that creates the instance knows to apply our new `costCentre` label `costCentre`
-1. ✅&nbsp;&nbsp;~~Change it so that _the pipeline_ knows how to add the user's `costCentre` to the request for the instance~~
+1. ✅&nbsp;&nbsp;Change it so that _the pipeline_ knows how to add the user's `costCentre` to the request for the instance
-1. ✅&nbsp;&nbsp;~~Install the modified Promise on your platform~~
+1. ✅&nbsp;&nbsp;Install the modified Promise on your platform
-1. ✅&nbsp;&nbsp;~~Check it works: make a request to your platform for a Postgres instance~~
+1. ✅&nbsp;&nbsp;Check it works: make a request to your platform for a Postgres instance

-🎉&nbsp;&nbsp;&nbsp;&nbsp;🎉&nbsp;&nbsp;&nbsp;&nbsp;🎉&nbsp;&nbsp;&nbsp;&nbsp;🎉

 <br/>
 <!-- end step marker -->

-In this workshop, we explored the components that make up a Kratix Promise.
-We then customised an "off the shelf" Postgres promise, tailoring it to our specific organisation needs before providing it on our platform.

-We started by extending the Promise's `xaasCrd`, which acts as the contract between the platform team and their users, to accept a new property: `costCentre`.
-We defined its type and added some basic validations using the Schema object in the OpenAPI V3 specification.

-We set a property on the Postgres Operator to add this custom `costCentre` label onto all resources it creates.
-This Operator is how the platform team standardises the creation of Postgres instances for each application development team.
-Part of our platform design is deciding which of these properties are exposed to our users, and which are set as standard for all Postgres instances created.

-Once the Promise's contract was updated to accept the `costCentre` property, and the Postgres Operator was updated to use a custom label, we moved our attention to the Promise's `xaasRequestPipeline`.
-In our example, we updated the pipeline script to set a new label on the resulting postgres based on the user's `costCentre` input.

-We then switched hats and, as a member of an application development team, sent out a resource request for a new Postgres instance.
-The request was straightforward, we only had to add the new required property to the `spec` session of our resource requests.

-Finally, we observed how everything works together by validating the a new Postgres instance was eventually created in our worker cluster, and that it had the right labels.
-We could now use whatever system we currently have in place to charge the cost centre for this new resource.

 ✅&nbsp;&nbsp; You have enhanced a Kratix Promise to suit your organisation's needs.
 This concludes our introduction to Kratix. <br/>
 👉🏾&nbsp;&nbsp; Let's [see where to go from here](/final-thoughts/README.md).